Richard Huish College, Taunton

 Richard Huish College is a further education and sixth-form college in Taunton, Somerset, England.
 Located on a single site in South Road, about a mile from the centre of Taunton, it offers A-level courses, apprenticeships and vocational courses.

 The college has around 2,000 full-time students studying A Levels and BTEC courses, and 500 studying for apprenticeships and professional qualifications.
 A small number of GCSEs are offered for students wanting to progress to the sixth form.

 History

 The college is named after Richard Huish, a Taunton wool merchant in the 17th century who invested in property in London.
 He died in 1615 and his will included an endowment to establish almshouses in Taunton and support local people's university education.
 Increased income from the properties in the nineteenth century allowed this to be expanded to create both boys and girls schools in Taunton.
-The boys' school opened in 1875 in what are now the town's Municipal Buildings but by 1891 had moved to East Street.
+Huish's Grammar School, the boys' school, opened in 1875 in what are now the town's Municipal Buildings but by 1891 had moved to East Street.
 The girls' school opened in The Crescent in 1876 but the charity was unable to support both schools so the girls' school was funded by Bishop Fox's endowment from 1890.
 It became a sixth form college in 1979.